[nextpage title=”Introduction” ]

 A function button on the top of the camera is in the same location as the video record button on the TL.
 You can still use it as a video record button, but you can also assign it to other functions, such as playback if you prefer.

-Again, the large screen at least makes composing with it quite appealing – those who are used to composing via a phone screen likely won’t be bothered by the lack of a viewfinder.
+The large screen at least image composition easy – those who are used to composing via a phone screen likely won’t be bothered by the lack of a viewfinder.
 The angle of view can sometimes mean that reflections hinder your use of the screen, especially in bright sunlight, but it actually copes pretty well.

-There’s no longer a pop-up flash, so again you’ll need to make use of the hotshoe if you intend to use one.
+There’s no longer a pop-up flash, so again you’ll need to make use of the hot-shoe and use a flashgun if you need more light.

 Leica TL2 Sample Photos